-During this appointment, you will discuss the process of learning to hear with a cochlear implant (this is called hearing rehabilitation).
-This can be quite hard at the beginning, so we need to make sure that you and your family are prepared for this.
-You may be given some questionnaires about your deafness and what you can expect from a cochlear implant to ensure your expectations are realistic, and your personal goals and reasons for having a cochlear implant will be discussed.
-If you have any worries or concerns, you are welcome to share them at this or any other appointment.
+During this appointment you will see an implant audiologist who will discuss the process of learning to hear with a cochlear implant (this is called hearing rehabilitation).
+This can be quite hard work at the beginning, so we need to make sure that you and your family are prepared for this.
+You may be given some questionnaires about your deafness and what you can expect from a cochlear implant to ensure that your expectations are realistic, and your personal goals and reasons for having a cochlear implant will be discussed.
+If you have any worries or concerns you are welcome to share them at this or any other appointment.